 Importance of networking

 Interacting with people from different professions, nationalities, and cultures gives you a broader scope of life.
-Your open-mindedness increases every time you socialise with people from diverse backgrounds, ages and points of view.
-Another advantage of networking is that this open-mindedness and understanding teaches you to become a better team player.
+Your open-mindedness increases every time you socialise with people from diverse backgrounds, ages, and points of view.
+Another advantage of networking is that this open-mindedness and understanding teach you to become a better team player.

 With pressures like deadlines and targets, experts stress the importance of social networking as a stress reliever.
-Meeting people who are going through similar experiences or have overcome obstacles you may be facing is always a great learning opportunity making you a better individual.
+Meeting people who are going through similar experiences or have overcome obstacles you may be facing is always a great learning opportunity to make you a better individual.